betaglot/plantabeta/docs/reference/Route/RouteOverview.md

 - Computational Geometry
 - The interface between Move, Neuro and Eco.
 - Route is an abstract layer on top of Eco.
 A route is where the Planter
+- A routes start and finish at the Cache.

 ### Purpose of Route